 Cleanliness is essential

 - Step one: Give it a soak.
 The bathtub comes in handy for this.
-You want to soak your bottles for at least overnight.
+You want to soak your bottles for at least overnight to get rid of big goo.
 I find that using an oxidizer like “PBW” by Five Star really helps to bubble away the funk.
 Some folks use bleach, but this is a good way to ruin clothes and towels.
 Bleach will not kill near what PBW or iodine will, and well, it tastes like bleach.
-If you are just cleaning requirement that is new, or that you cleaned properly from last time, give it a good 15+ minute soak.
+If you are just cleaning bottles that are new, or that you cleaned properly last time, give it a good 15+ minute soak.
 I leave my siphon tube soaking for a good hour to let the oxidizer get all the way in the tube with its bubble action.

 - Step Two: Remove any labels.
 Guinness bottles are wonderful because the label is held on with a water soluble glue.
 Sliiiiides right off with a little soak.
 (I am of course referring to the Guinness bottles with the tan paper labels, not the shrink-wrapped black ones with the carb tab inside) Some bottles have labels held on with solvent based, NASA engineered, whale-snot–and you can spend an hour working on removing a single label.
 The day after Saint Patrick’s Day is a wonderful time to go bottle collecting at the recycle center.
 Guinness bottles galore!

 - Step Three: Give it a scrub.
-Even if you don’t see any clingons, the inside of a bottle has lots of little crannies for stuff to hide.
-You are going to need a good Bottle Brush
+Even if you don’t see any cling-ons, the inside of a bottle has lots of little crannies for stuff to hide.
+You are going to need a good Bottle Brush (like photo on left).

-- Step Four: Rinse it out.
-Well.
+- Step Four: Rinse it well.
 Who wants a bunch of oxidizer or soap in their brew?
 Not you.

 And now that everything is washed up, let’s move on the getting things sterile!